Skip to main content

 trajectory_sensitivity_analysis

-Analyze how variations in rocket parameters affect trajectory outcomes to identify critical factors and optimize flight performance.
+Analyze how changes in rocket parameters affect trajectory outcomes.
+Input baseline geometry and parameter variations to identify key sensitivities.

 Instructions